-At the south-western end, the new road will connect into the existing road network at Poynters Road / Park Road North / Porz Avenue by a new improved four-arm roundabout to replace the existing junction.
+At the south-western end, the new road connects into the existing road network at Poynters Road / Park Road North / Porz Avenue by a new improved four-arm roundabout to replace the existing junction.
 We will ensure full access to these roads at all times.
 As a result, direct access to Wheatfield Road will be removed from the roundabout and a new T-junction will be provided 250m to the north-east linking Wheatfield Road to the new Woodside Link road.
 The total length of the route will be about 3.3km, which includes 0.5km for the link to Sundon Road.

-The height of embankments or depth of cuttings will be kept to a minimum, but as the area will be developed in the future, the level of the road relative to final ground level may be different.
-The proposed speed limit of the Woodside link road will generally be 40mph, with the exception of the link to the M1 Junction 11a, which will be 70mph.
+The height of embankments and depth of cuttings have been kept to a minimum, but as the area will be developed in the future, the level of the road relative to final ground level may be different.
+The speed limit of the Woodside link road will generally be 40mph, with the exception of the link to the M1 Junction 11a, which will be 70mph.

 The short link from Parkside Drive commences from the end of the existing cul-de-sac, where the footpath/cycle route to Pastures Way starts.
 This links to the Woodside Link at a T-junction.